-The short answer is that there is no strategy that is applicable for every customer base.
-While one subscription option may be a great fit for one company, it will be disastrous for another company.
-It is important to consider the needs and preferences of your target audience as well as the budget for your business.
+The short answer is that there is no subscription pricing strategy that is applicable for every customer base.
+While one subscription option can be an excellent fit for one company, it may not work as well for another company.
+So it is essential to consider your target audience’s needs and preferences and the budget for your business.

 1. Get people in the door with a free plan – Freemium Strategy